owanturist/react-hook-window/README.md

 > 💡 The layout **does not** set any style properties.

 > 💬 The horizontal variant is required for correct desired position calculations for [`UseWindowedListResult.scrollTo`][use-windowed-list-result.scroll-to] and [`UseWindowedListResult.scrollToItem`][use-windowed-list-result.scroll-to-item] calls due to an [inconsistent right-to-left browser scrolling position][rtl-scroll-inconsistency] implementation.

 ---

 ## `type ScrollPosition`

 A set of available values defining a target element when scrolling via [`UseWindowedListOptions.initialScroll`][use-windowed-list-options.initial-scroll] or [`UseWindowedListResult.scrollToItem`][use-windowed-list-result.scroll-to-item].

 - `auto` - scroll as little as possible to ensure the item is visible.
-If the item is already visible, it won't scroll at all.
+If the item is already visible, it won’t scroll at all.
   <details>
     <summary>
       Show an illustration
     </summary>

     <blockquote>